 Assistance in Cases of Arrest of an American Citizen:

 The Embassy does not provide fingerprinting or background check services, however, we can point you in the right direction.
-You will need to go to the Criminal Forensic Lab Department, which is located in the Tabarbor area behind the police central workshop of vehicles, opposite to the Queen Alia Military Hospital.
+You will need to go to the Forensic Labs of the Public Security Department (PSD), located at Prince Hashim Ben Al Hussein Street in Al-Yasmin, Amman.
+Their phone number is +962 6 429 3150.
 They will take your fingerprints there and certify the card.

 Upon completion you will need to take the card to the Ministry of Foreign Affairs office located at First Circle.
 An official there will verify the credentials of the Forensic Lab Department, and add his own stamp and signature to the fingerprint card.